-6. The local policies framework
+5. The local policies framework

-Picture 12: the evolution of local sustainable policies and commitments in Florence
+Picture 3: the evolution of local sustainable policies and commitments in Florence

-With the Smart City Plan, the Municipality of Florence has started to implement measures or support the implementation of private actions in line with the defined policies to achieve the targets at 2030.
+With the Smart City Plan, the Municipality of Florence started to implement measures or support the implementation of private actions in line with the defined policies to achieve the targets at 2030.

-The smart district model developed had to comply with as many aspects as possible of those included in the Smart City Plan to become a real bed test for its implementation.
+The smart developed district model had to comply with as many aspects as possible of those included in the Smart City Plan to become a real bed test for its implementation.

-Many specific actions have been already started in the city with different implementation sizes (from the small test for the adaptive lighting and the smart waste to the open data portal and the big infrastructural interventions regarding the tram lines and the electric mobility)
+Many specific actions have already started their roll-out in the city with different implementation sizes (from the small test for the adaptive lighting and the smart waste to the open data portal and the big infrastructural interventions regarding the tram lines and the electric mobility)